iljared98/Imageboard-Scraper/README.md

 # Multi-Purpose-Scraper
-WIP Python web scraper that lets the user choose from various functions.
+WIP Python web scraper that scrapes all images, video and audio files uploaded in a user's selected imageboard thread.